sideshift/apollo-server-restrict-introspection/README.md

 ## Notes

 - You must use `app.use(bodyParser.json())` before the middleware
+- You must declare the directive's type, exported as the string `directiveTypeDef`
 - The middleware must run before apollo-server's middleware

 ## Author